A digital 24 hour clock using only relays and diodes for the counting logic.

 The only thing I could do was redesign the decoder boards.
 Originally I had designed them as 4 separate boards, because of restrictions on the size of circuit boards I could mill at the Fablab.
-Unfortunately, with all the mounting holes for the extra circuit boards I lost a lot of...Read more »
+Unfortunately,...Read more »

 Today I finished the decoder for the 2nd digit.
 The minute display section is now complete.
 As you can see in the video, I finished a prototype of the battery powered real time clock as well.
 When the power is applied, the clock shows "10" minutes, this is because the 2nd display is clocked by the first display when it shows 0.
 So on power up the 2nd display immediately gets a clock and increments.

 Connected to the relay clock you see an Arduino with a real time clock.
 I use a Maxim DS1307 to keep the time.
 It is connected via I2C to the processor.
 I have a temperature compensated crystal oscillator, a Maxim DS32KHZ, which is supposed to be accurate to +/- 2 PPM per year.
 This is only a prototype, in the end I will design a small rectangular board that will go in the free position at bottom of the outer circle.